Sunset in Santa Barbara |

 We stayed at Bacara for both the conference and the girls trip so it was interesting to experience it from two different perspectives.
 It is a beautiful property that truly feels like a resort.
 The buildings are set on rolling hills so you definitely get your exercise walking back and forth from the pool to the restaurants to your room.

 There are several pools to choose from.
 The main pool is where all of the families congregate and it can be difficult to find a chair on the weekend.
 Also, don't sit right next to the pool unless you mind being the recipient of the "cannonball splash".
 You aren't in the south so good manners by kids or their parents are not as prevalent.
+Up one level is the area where the cabanas are and is a little more reserved.
+If you are looking for true peace and quiet your best bet is the pool at the spa at the top of the resort.
+The only downside (and it's a big one!) is that there is no drink or food service at the spa pool.

 The spa is nice and offers some great treatments.
 It had all of the things you usually find in a spa; steam room, sauna, hot tub, etc. There is also an upstairs sun deck where you can relax as well as a spacious interior area.
 Overall, it's a bit smaller than I would have thought so I would have to rate it a B+.